Climate and Average Weather Year Round in Wichita Kansas, United States

 Wichita experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.1 months, from May 20 to September 23, during which time the comfort level is muggy, oppressive, or miserable at least 15% of the time.
-The muggiest day of the year is July 24, with muggy conditions 61% of the time.
+The month with the most muggy days in Wichita is July, with 18.4 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.